AugmentedFifth/schonfinkel/README.md

 Equivalent of `Data.List.partition` in Haskell.

-Infix?: yes
+Infix?: yes; infixl 5

 ## `∀`

 Equivalent of `Data.Foldable.all` in Haskell.

-Infix?: yes
+Infix?: yes; infixl 5

 ## `∃`

 Equivalent of `Data.Foldable.any` in Haskell.

-Infix?: yes
+Infix?: yes; infixl 5

 ## `¡`

 Equivalent of `Data.List.genericIndex` in Haskell.

-Infix?: yes
+Infix?: yes; infixl 8

 ## `Δ`

 Equivalent of `Prelude.subtract` in Haskell.

-Infix?: yes
+Infix?: yes; infixl 6

 **N.B.:** The ASCII hyphen/minus sign (`-`) cannot be used for subtraction, since it only serves to negate numbers (e.g. `-2.5`).
 Instead, this function